Educational and General Charitable Trust

 - Individual beneficiaries (grants only to registered charities)

-Ready to write a winning application for Educational And General Charitable Trust?
+Ready to write a winning application for Educational and General Charitable Trust?

 Our AI helps you craft proposals that match their exact priorities.
-Save 10+ hours and increase your success rate.
+Save hours and increase your success rate.

 Governance and Leadership

-The trustees maintain the founding vision of John Diamond (Lord Diamond), with family members continuing their involvement in the trust's operations.
-No trustees receive remuneration, demonstrating commitment to maximizing charitable impact.
+The trust is governed by three family trustees who continue the founding vision of John Diamond (Lord Diamond).
+The trustees maintain their involvement in the trust's operations.
+No trustees receive remuneration, demonstrating commitment to maximising charitable impact.

 How to Apply